 Offered to treat specific or current business or management issues in depth.
-Prerequisites: MGT 353, MGT 363 or permission of the instructor and the dean of Ketner School of Business

 MGT 523 COMMUNICATIONS, LEADERSHIP AND ETHICS 3-0-3

 This course examines leadership, influence, and power across a variety of disciplines with a strong emphasis on ethics.
 Historical, literary, and contemporary examples of successful leadership provide a framework for examining the theories and practice of leadership and power.
 This course requires substantial advanced critical thinking and writing.